Get started with insider risk management

 - You understand and properly configure the in-scope users in both the DLP and insider risk management policies to produce the policy coverage you expect.

-- Make sure the Incident reports setting in the DLP policy for insider risk management used with these templates are configured for High severity level alerts.
+- The Incident reports setting in the DLP policy for insider risk management used with these templates are configured for High severity level alerts.
 Insider risk management alerts won't be generated from DLP policies with the Incident reports field set at Low or Medium.

 A DLP policy is optional when using the following policy templates: